 There are numerous social benefits of recycling as well, which include community pride, increased health, and a sense of social empowerment.

 Let’s take a closer look at the most important and widespread advantages of recycling.

 1. Reduced Energy Consumption

 This first benefit is what catapults recycling into the discussion of green energy.

 As humans, our demand for energy is ever-increasing.
 This continues to be the case as more countries are being modernized and introduced to the wonderful world of technology.

 Recycling plays its part in the green energy debate by reducing the amount of energy required to manufacture certain products.

-2. Decreased Pollution.
+2. Decreased Pollution